titay2/TechTestBackend/README.md

 ## Restrictions
 Assume that the API is already running in a production environment, and has UI clients dependent on the current behavior of the application.
 Thus, some restrictions must be in place.
-* Do not change the API endpoints route, GET/POST methods, input parameters names, response type, or structure.
-The only exception is if you find any incorrect status codes being returned, which can be considered a bug in this case.
+* Do not introduce a breaking change, for example changing the API endpoints route, GET/POST methods, input parameters names, response type, or structure.
-* Do not delete the IApiMarkerFile
+* Do not delete the IApiMarkerFile.
 * Do not change the database storage method from In-memory.
-* Do not change the project namespace name
+* Do not change the project namespace name TechTestBackend.

 ## Setup Instructions
 1. Clone the repository to your local machine